trueos/sysadm/docs/client_handbook/sysadmclient.rst

    : |trueos| Boot Menu

-To boot into another boot environment, press :kbd:`7` at the :numref:`Figure %s <install1(1)>` to access the boot menu selection screen.
-In the example shown in :numref:`Figure %s <be2>`, two boot environments are available in :guilabel:`Boot Environments`:
+To boot into another boot environment, press :kbd:`7` at the :ref:`TrueOS Boot Menu <install1(1)>` to access the boot menu selection screen.
+In the example shown in :numref:`Figure %s <be2>`, two boot environments are available in :guilabel:`Boot Environments`: *initial* represents the initial installation and *mybootenvironment* was manually created using the Boot Environment Manager.

-:guilabel:`initial` represents the initial installation and :guilabel:`mybootenvironment` was manually created using Boot Environment Manager.
-The upper section of this menu indicates the "initial" boot environment is set to active, or the one the system has been configured to boot into unless another BE is manually selected in this menu.
-Use the arrow keys to highlight the boot environment you would like to boot into, and press :kbd:`Enter` to continue booting into the selected boot environment.
+.. tip:: An automatically generated boot environment is generally named with a version and date stamp.
+It is recommended to note the desired date when choosing to activate a different BE.

 .. _be2: